St. James Street, King's Lynn, Norfolk.

 Planning Application submitted and approved for the change of use of a vacant art gallery to a restaurant use with a new two bedroom flat created above.
 The property is located in the heart of the King's Lynn Conservation Area.

-Following an initial consultation with the applicants En-Plan drafted a scheme that was subsequently submitted to by King's Lynn and West Norfolk Borough Council for the proposed change of use and the creation of a new C3 residential unit within the building.
-The proposed extraction ducting proved problematic as the site is adjacent to a Listed Building but the creative use of cladding has allowed the scheme to progress towards approval.
-A flood risk assessment also accompanied the application and gave the Planning Department the information required to demonstrate the proposal was acceptable in this respect.
+Following an initial planning appraisal with the applicants En-Plan produced a planning application that was subsequently submitted to by King's Lynn and West Norfolk Borough Council for the proposed change of use and the creation of a new C3 residential unit within the building.

-This application relates to a two and half storey terrace property on the northern side of St James Street, King's Lynn.
-At the time of a site visit the units was vacant but had been previously used as a hair and beauty salon; The Erica Jane.
+At the time of the application the unit was vacant but had been previously used as a hair and beauty salon; The Erica Jane.
 The building is constructed in red/brown bricks with a natural slate roof.
-The building at present has an existing shop front with fascia sign which is non illuminated.
+The building had an existing shop front with fascia sign which is non illuminated.
 Windows to the ground and first floor are UPVC.
 To either side of this unit are commercial operations, Sandringham Windows and The India Gate.
 Opposite the site is the Greyfriars Tower.
 The site is located within the King's Lynn Conservation Area.

 We are currently working with the applicant in discharging a planning condition relating to materials nd also submitting a building regulations application in order that the change of use and associated building works are completed. correctly.